 “I’m a God,” Lightsong said with a wave of his hand.
 “I make propriety.”

-“I think I’ll sit anyway,” Siri said, though she did stand and have her servants bring the chair further under the pavilion, so that she didn’t have to speak so loudly, and so that she was facing the contests.
-However, she turned away from them, refusing to get drawn in again.
+“I think I’ll sit anyway,” Siri said, though she did stand and have her servants bring the chair further under the pavilion, so that she didn’t have to speak so loudly.
+She was careful not to look to long at the contests, lest she be drawn in by them again.

-She regarded the God, still not certain what to make of him.
+Lightsong smiled.
 He seemed to enjoy making others uncomfortable.
 But, then, he also seemed to take little concern for how he was regarded.
 Either way, he seemed to have accepted her presence in his pavilion.

 “I was honest before, Lightsong,” she said.
+“I need information.”

 “And I, my dear, was quite honest when I said I was useless.
 However, I’ll try my best to answer your questions--assuming, of course, you can provide answers to mine.”

-“And. . .if I don’t know the answers?” she said.
+“And. . .if I don’t know the answers to your questions?” she said.

-“Make something up,” he said.
+“Then make something up,” he said.
 “I’ll never know the difference.
 Unaware ignorance is far more comfortable than knowledgeable stupidity.”

-“I’ll try to remember that,” Siri said.
+“I’ll try to remember that.”

 “Do so, and you defeat the point.
 Now, your questions?”